TJU-ECAT-AI/AutomaticReviewGeneration/doc/GUI_tutorial.md

 # 1. Prepare API Keys (This tutorial is from GPT-4)
 >
->  First, contact the author to obtain a GUI running license.
+>  The GUI running license is located in the [License file](https://github.com/Invalid-Null/AutomaticReviewGeneration/raw/main/License) in the root folder of this repository.
+Place it in the same folder as the exe file.
+Please do not modify the filename of the License file.
 >
 > Preparing API keys is a prerequisite for using various API services.
-This guide covers how to obtain API keys for SerpAPI, LLM, and Elsevier.
+This guide covers how to obtain API keys for SerpAPI, LLM,和Elsevier.
 >
 > #### SerpAPI Key
 >